 -

 Have the privacy authorities of your jurisdiction discussed cases involving artificial intelligence?
+If yes, what are the key takeaways from these cases?

 Several cases related to AI have been enforced by local CACs, which are the primary regulatory authorities for both personal information protection and AI supervision within Mainland China.
-These cases primarily involve the following two aspects:
+The relevant enforcement by CAC authorities has intensified across regions recently.
+The enforcement highlights are as follows:

 - Publishing and disseminating illegal content such as rumors generated by AI.
 For instance, AI-generated rumors were posted on a website, attracting significant attention and adversely affecting social order.
-Both the website operator and the publisher of the rumors were penalized by the local CAC and the Ministry of Public Security (MPS)19.
+Both the website operator and the publisher of the rumors were penalized by the local CAC and the Ministry of Public Security (MPS)20.

 - Deep synthesis/GenAI service providers fail to fulfill their responsibilities, which results in the generation of illegal content.
 For example, an AI writing tool produced illegal content because its provider failed to adequately review the AI-generated content.
-The local CAC issued an administrative warning and mandated a 15-day suspension of the AI algorithm’s writing function, as well as updates to the website’s information20.
+The local CAC issued an administrative warning and mandated a 15-day suspension of the AI algorithm’s writing function, as well as updates to the website’s information.21

 Footnote(s):